laravel/docs/scout.md

         return $this->isPublished();
     }

-Note that this is only applied when manipulating models through the `save` method, queries or relationships.
-Directly making models and collections searchable would still override this behavior.
+The `shouldBeSearchable` method is only applied when manipulating models through the `save` method, queries, or relationships.
+Directly making models or collections searchable using the `searchable` method will override the result of the `shouldBeSearchable` method:

-    // Applied to...
+    // Will respect "shouldBeSearchable"...
     App\Order::where('price', '>', 100)->searchable();

     $user->orders()->searchable();

     $order->save();

-    // Not applied to...
+    // Will override "shouldBeSearchable"...
     $orders->searchable();

     $order->searchable();

 <a name="searching"></a>